3 Signs and Symptoms of a Bad Home Thermostat

 3. No Air Is Flowing

-The surest sign of a malfunctioning thermostat is the increase in temperature in a home during the summer months, or the decrease in the winter months.
-If temperature inside your home reflects the temperature of the air outside, it is because the thermostat is either off or not responding to input.
+The surest sign of a malfunctioning thermostat is the increase in temperature in a home during the summer months or the decrease in the winter months.
+If the temperature inside your home reflects the temperature of the air outside, it is because the thermostat is either off or not responding to input.

-Contact Complete Air Mechanical for AC Service
+Contact Complete Air Mechanical for a New Home Thermostat

 If your thermostat begins malfunctioning or has gone bad, contact the professionals at Complete Air Mechanical.
 The amount of voltage flowing through the system makes it dangerous for anyone to try to perform any DIY repairs, but the trained technicians at Complete Air Mechanical know exactly what to do and how to repair any problems.